zoran759/Go-KYC-Microservice/integrations/idology/README.md

 2) Obtain verifier's object by calling the [New()](../contract.go#25) constructor.
 As a parameter, pass it the configuration you created in step 1.

 3) Use verifier's checkers for the verification.
-You may use either `.ExpectID` for identity verification or `.AlertList` for check against Alert List of bad players or fraudsters or both of them.
+You may use either `.ExpectID` for identity verification or `.AlertList` for check against the alert list of bad players or fraudsters or them both.

 4) The method for the customer check is `CheckCustomer()`.